Use-case paths for validation, isolation, deployment, and scale

-One browser core, multiple high-stakes workflows
+One browser core, multiple operational paths

 Consistency before scale